 If you are low income, you can get a free cell phone or landline phone through Lifeline.
-You do not have to be on disability.
-Anyone who is poor can get one.
-Here’s the trick:
+This service is available to all low income people and you do not have to be approved for disability to qualify.

-Other services – Please comment below with your experiences.
+Other Free Phone Services – Please comment below with your experiences.

 Land Lines – It is also possible to get a landline instead of a cell phone.
-I believe these phones are discounted, not totally free (Reader review: “My phone bill went from $35 per month to $6 per month”).
+These phones are discounted, not totally free (Reader review: “My phone bill went from $35 per month to $6 per month”).

-Before selected a phone company, it’s a good idea to check and make sure they will be able to provide service and connection in all the locations you will be using the phone.
+Before selecting a phone company, it’s a good idea to check and make sure they will be able to provide service and connection in all the locations you will be using the phone.

 If You are Married